Best tank size for red cherry shrimp?

 • Heater: Install an adjustable heater (50 watts) to maintain a stable temperature between 72-78°F (22-26°C).

-• Filter: Choose a spongeOpens in a new tab. filter or a hang-on-back filter with adjustable flow to manage water quality and prevent ammonia and nitrite spikes.
+• Filter: Choose a sponge filter or a hang-on-back filter with adjustable flow to manage water quality and prevent ammonia and nitrite spikes.

-• lightOpens in a new tab.ing: Use a medium-intensity LED light with a timer to provide a consistent day/night cycle and encourage plant growth.
+• lighting: Use a medium-intensity LED light with a timer to provide a consistent day/night cycle and encourage plant growth.

 4. Water parameters:

-• Fill the tank with dechlorinated tap water or remineralized RO/DI water to ensure appropriate water parameters.
+• Fill the tank with dechlorinated tap waterOpens in a new tab. or remineralized RO/DI water to ensure appropriate water parameters.

 • Regularly monitor and maintain water parameters within the ideal range for cherry shrimp: pH (6.5-7.5), GH (4-8), KH (3-15), ammonia, nitrite, and nitrate.